Carniola

 Carniola (Kranjska /sl/; Krain /de/; Carniola; Krajna) is a historical region that comprised parts of present-day Slovenia.
-Slovenes living within the former borders of the region still tend to identify with its traditional parts Upper Carniola, Lower Carniola (with the sub-part of White Carniola), and to a lesser degree with Inner Carniola.
+Slovenes living within the former borders of the region still tend to identify with its traditional parts Upper Carniola, Lower Carniola (with the sub-part of White Carniola), and to a lesser degree Inner Carniola.
 In 1991, 47% of the population of Slovenia lived within the borders of the former Duchy of Carniola.

 Overview

 The March of Carniola was a state of the Holy Roman Empire, established as an immediate territory in the 11th century.
-From the second half of the 13th century it was ruled by the Habsburgs and its capital was Ljubljana (Laibach); previous overlords had their seats in Kranj (Krainburg) and Kamnik (Stein), which are therefore sometimes referred to as its earlier capitals.
-In the 14th century the Duchy of Carniola was declared, a status which was formally recognised in the 16th century.
+From the second half of the 13th century onward, it was ruled by the Habsburgs and its capital was Ljubljana (Laibach); previous overlords had their seats in Kranj (Krainburg) and Kamnik (Stein), which are therefore sometimes referred to as its earlier capitals.
+In the 14th century, the Duchy of Carniola was declared, a status which was formally recognised in the 16th century.
 As a hereditary possession of the Habsburgs (one of the so-called Erblande), Carniola was part of the Austrian Circle of the Empire from the early 16th century.
 Informally it was part of Inner Austria.
 It was subdivided into Upper, Lower, and Inner Carniola.

 In 1804 it became part of the newly established Austrian Empire and in 1806 the Holy Roman Empire was dissolved.
 In 1809 it was ceded to the First French Empire, becoming part of the Illyrian Provinces; it was returned to Austria in 1815, forming part of the Kingdom of Illyria.
 In 1849 Illyria was dissolved and Carniola became a crown land in its own right; the three traditional subdivisions were also abolished.
 In 1867 it became part of Cisleithania, the Austrian part of Austria-Hungary.
 It remained so until 1918, when it seceded as part of the State of Slovenes, Croats and Serbs, becoming part of the Kingdom of Serbs, Croats and Slovenes (later Yugoslavia); it ceased to exist de jure with the passing of the Vidovdan Constitution in 1921.

 Nowadays, its territory (in the extent at its dissolution) is almost entirely located in Slovenia, except for a small part in Italy, around Fusine in Valromana.
 (Note: In the extent at its dissolution.)
 Carniola in its final form, established in 1815, encompassed 9904 km2.
 In 1914, before the beginning of World War I, it had a population of slightly under 530,000, of whom 95% were Slovenes.